teemtee/testcloud/README.md

 -c, \--connection QEMU_URI

 : You can specify uri to qemu you wish to use.
 For limited environments, you might wish to use *qemu:///session*.
 Remote connections other than *qemu:///session* and *qemu:///system* (like qemu+ssh,...) are known to be problematic.

+\--arch ARCH

+: To request a speciffic architecture for the guest.
+The default
+|    is the architecture of the host system.

 \--ram RAM